ahmetmithat/buggyamb/Docs/load_generator.md

 <h3>Sending bulk requests to one single page</h3>

-I often do this to reproduce the problem with the first slow scenario.
-If you make one request to the first slow scenario then you will see the page loads slow around 7-8 seconds and sometimes faster where there are lots of CPU resources.
-In this kind of situations where the response times are higher than expected but not long enough the capture data for troubleshooting (e.g.: capturing multiple dumps with some intervals) it may be difficult to start troubleshooting.
-So we want to have a larger window to capture data if it is possible.
+I often do this to reproduce the problem for the first slow scenario.
+If you make one request to the first slow scenario then you will see the page loads around 6-7 seconds or sometimes even faster where there are lots of CPU resources.
+In this kind of situations, where the response times are higher than expected but not long enough for capturing data for troubleshooting (e.g.: capturing multiple dumps with some intervals), it may be difficult to start troubleshooting.
+So we may want to have a larger window to capture data if it is possible.
+Of course this may not be possible for some real-world scenarios.
+However, we can do this "cheat" with BuggyAmb.

-In this scenario, you would notice that the CPU usage increases whenever a response is made and having more requests make it worse.
+In the first slow scenario, as you may have already noticed, the CPU usage increases whenever a response is made and having more requests make it worse.
 So we want to send multiple requests.
 We can open new browser tabs and make the requests manually but why not using a tool to automate that?
 This is where I use Load Generator:

 In the sample below I am sending 6 request to the page running the first slow scenario: